jpbulman/Kajam/Storyboards/README.txt

 13. This arrow button will process the secret code and will send a request to get the corresponding meeting.

+14. These left and right arrows, when clicked, will go either to the previous week (left), or advance to the next week (right).

+15. A dark green box is a slot the participant has already signed up for.

 ---------------------
 organizerMarkedUp.pdf